nyxx-discord/running_on_dart/README.md

 ### With Docker

 1. Set all the above environment variables in a `.env` file in the project root.
-2. Create a `lavalink.yml` file containing a valid [Lavalink configuration](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example).
-Ensure that the port and password match the associated environment variable.
 3. Run `docker-compose up` to run the bot.
-If you want to run the bot with metrics, add the `-f docker-compose.prod.yaml` option.